aboueleyes/cms-downloader/README.md

 sudo pip3 install tqdm iterfzf selenium pyautogui clipboard mkdir Downloads/{Math,CS,DE,English,Circuts}
 ```
-You should edit the file accoording to your courses and username and passwords
+You should edit the file accoording to your courses and username and password